:::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

 Japanses paper weights come in many shapes and of many materials, some are rather artistic and collector's items.
 Most are rather long to make sure the paper is kept securely in place.

-I have a few with three or four Daruma sitting side by side to keep the paper steady.
+Here are some of my collection, with three or four Daruma sitting side by side to keep the paper steady.

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::